 Reason #6 – Excessive condensation in the headlight

 Too much condensation in headlights can cause electrical shorts and diminish the lifetime of bulbs rapidly, so it’s important to check if they’re getting too damp inside.

 Headlights are usually ventilated through the top and bottom of the unit through small holes or tubes usually found with a 90 degree bend to them.
 They’re designed to only allow a certain amount of air to flow in and out for heat dissipation but also to help reduce moisture in the lens.
 If the bulb covers on the back of the headlight aren’t mounted correctly or any seals have broken around the lens, then you can expect a higher amount of condensation in the headlight than normal.

 Some after-market ‘copy’ headlights are made so poorly that a large amount of condensation can be seen after just a couple weeks.
-The staff here have their own experiences with after-market headlights and can safely say that they’re a waste of time and are a catalyst for condensation.
-For this reason we only sell Original (OEM) branded headlights such as Hella, due to only wanting the very best for our customers.
+It’s worth noting that minor condensation is perfectly normal, however when ‘pools’ of water form at the bottom corners it should be checked out ASAP.
+The staff here have their own experiences with after-market headlights and can safely say they’re a waste of time.
+For this reason among others, we only sell original (OEM) branded headlights due to wanting the very best for our customers.